arbor-sim/arbor/doc/python/cell.rst

       Iterate over the items of the group in a round-robin fashion.

+   .. attribute:: round_robin_halt

+      Halts at the current item of the group until the round_robin policy is called (again).

    .. attribute:: univalent

       Assert that only one item is available in the group.
 Throws an exception if the assertion